versalitas/Sprint4/README.md

 ![chat_about](https://user-images.githubusercontent.com/100954079/196165481-3fda4bf7-7f6e-4f31-90aa-7351c1cf6fd8.png)

 After successful authentication user gets access to app.
-The default room is Hall.
+The default room is Limbo.
 Users can create and join rooms.
 There are lists of rooms and users.
 Disconnect via icon.